 When is radiation therapy given in small cell lung cancer treatment?

-In, EBRT may be used to shrink tumors to relieve symptoms of lung cancer such as bleeding, trouble swallowing, cough, and shortness of breath.
+In Cancer that has spread widely throughout a lung, to the other lung, to lymph nodes on the other side of the chest, or to distant organs, EBRT may be used to shrink tumors to relieve symptoms of lung cancer such as bleeding, trouble swallowing, cough, and shortness of breath.

 Since the brain is a common place for metastasis in SCLC, radiation is often given to the brain after other treatments to help lower the chances that the cancer will spread there.
 This type of radiation is called prophylactic cranial irradiation.
 Radiation to relieve symptoms and prophylactic cranial radiation are given for shorter periods, usually less than 3 weeks.5

 What are the common side effects of radiation therapy?